-DON’T MISS: With our New York Pass promo code ‘LOVINGNY20’ you save up to 27% on the New York Pass for 3 and 5 days!
+With our New York Pass promo code ‘LOVINGNY20’ you save up to 27% on the New York Pass for 3 and 5 days!

 Same offer as Sightseeing Day Pass.
 Sightseeing Flex Pass offers you plenty of attraction choices.
-What sets it apart from other attraction-based passes, however, is the fact that it includes not only a day ticket, but a 72-hour ticket for the hop-on hop-off buses, meaning you can basically ride the buses for three entire days!
-The only downside we can think of is the Empire State Building not being included.
-Instead, it includes the One World Observatory.
+What sets it apart from other attraction-based passes, however, is the fact that it includes not only a day ticket but a 72-hour ticket for the hop-on-hop-off buses, meaning you can basically ride the buses for three entire days!
+You can find the full list of included attractions here.

 How much does the Sightseeing Flex Pass cost?

-Sightseeing Flex Pass prices start at $68.
+Sightseeing Flex Pass prices start at $74.
 The more attractions are on your list, the larger your savings will be.
-Check here to see the price of each pass.

-DON’T MISS: With our promo code ‘LNYOFFER’ you save up to 20% on selected Sightseeing Flex Passes!
+Use the promo code ‘LNYOFFER’ to save up to 20% on selected Sightseeing Flex Passes!

-Choose the Sightseeing Flex Pass if you want to stay flexible and use the hop-on hop-off buses for more than 1 day!
+Choose the Sightseeing Flex Pass if you want to stay flexible and use the hop-on-hop-off buses for more than 1 day!
 Whether you are visiting New York for the first time or are a regular, there’s always something to explore.

-The New York Explorer Pass is a great attraction pass if you already know how many attractions you want to visit.
-Choosing between 3, 4, 5, 7 or 11 attractions from an extensive list of over 80, this tourist Pass gives you a 30-day window to go and redeem your tickets.
+The Go New York Explorer Pass is a great attraction pass if you already know how many attractions you want to visit.
+Choosing between 2, 3, 4, 5, 7 or 10 attractions from an extensive list of over 90, this tourist Pass gives you a 30-day window to go and redeem your tickets.

 There is only one version of the CityPASS NYC.
 It allows you to visit 6 attractions in New York, half of which are pre-selected for you: The Empire State Building, the American Museum of Natural History and the Metropolitan Museum of Art.
 The CityPass will save you 42% compared to regular prices.